Employment Specialist: Education Requirements and Career Information

 Employment specialists offer assistance in matching people with jobs that fit their skills and interests.
 In some cases, employment specialists work for companies, recruiting employees or developing new human resources policies.
 Other employee specialists, often called supported employment specialists, provide job assistance to individuals with a physical disability or mental illness.
 These positions usually require a bachelor's degree.

 |Projected Job Growth (2012-2022)||7% for human resource specialists and training and development specialists*|

 |Median Salary (2014)||$57,420 for human resource specialists; $57,340 for training and development specialists*|

 Employment specialists typically work in the human resources division of a larger company or corporation.
 These specialists are responsible for new employee hiring processes, including assessing candidates and conducting interviews, as well as developing new positions and roles as needed.
 Sometimes an employment specialist may recommend training or education for advancement, and they may also implement or monitor human resources policies and procedures in a company.

 A bachelor's degree is usually the minimum education level required for an employment specialist.
 Employers prefer candidates with a bachelor's degree in psychology or business administration, with either professional experience or completed coursework in human resource management.
 Prospective employment specialists should also take courses in organizational development, finance, business writing and communication.

-The U.S. Bureau of Labor Statistics (BLS) reported that in 2012, there were about 495,500 jobs in the human resources, training and labor relations specialist field (www.bls.gov).
-Human resources specialists took in an average income of $61,560 per year in May 2013.
-Training and development specialists made an average salary of $60,780 annually the same year.
+The U.S. Bureau of Labor Statistics (BLS) reported that in 2014, human resources specialists took in a median income of $57,420 per year, while training and development specialists made a median salary of $57,340 annually the same year.
 The BLS also predicted 7% employment growth for human resources specialists and labor relations specialists from 2012-2022.